azurecurve/azrcrv-smtp/README.md

 Simple Mail Transport Protocol (SMTP) plugin will intercept the standard wp_mail and send emails via an SMTP server using PHPMAILER.

-When activiating for the first time, settings can be imported from Easy WP SMTP.
+When activating for the first time, settings can be imported from Easy WP SMTP.

 This plugin is multisite compatible; each site will need settings to be configured in the admin dashboard.